 The different conditions of the parametric study are listed in Table II.
 Casting speed V_c refers to a typical size of the continuous-cast steel slab (0.203m x 1.321m) and can be easily converted into liquid steel flow rate through the nozzle (multiply by 0.203m x 1.321m to get volume flow rate in m3/s) or to casting speed for a different sized slab.
 Slide gate opening fraction F_L is a linear fraction of the opening distance.
-Argon is injected into the UTN at the "cold" flow rate Q_G measured at STP (Standard Temperature of 25°C and Pressure of 1 atmosphere).
+Argon is injected into the upper tundish nozzle (UTN) at the "cold" flow rate Q_G measured at STP (Standard Temperature of 25°C and Pressure of 1 atmosphere).
 The corresponding "hot" argon flow rate is used in the numerical simulation.
-This is because previous work has shown that the gas heats up to the steel temperature by the time it enters the nozzle [16].
+This is because previous work has shown that the gas heats up to the steel temperature by the time it enters the nozzle ^[14].
 The argon bubble size was fixed at 1 mm for all simulations.
 This is likely smaller than usually encountered in practice, but the effect on the pressure predictions should be negligible.
-Nozzle bore diameter D_N refers to the diameter of the circular opening in the slidegate, which is assumed to be the same as the inner diameter of the SEN and bottom of the UTN.
+Nozzle bore diameter D_N refers to the diameter of the circular opening in the slide-gate, which is assumed to be the same as the inner diameter of the SEN and bottom of the UTN.
 Decreasing D_N also approximates the effect of severe clogging when alumina builds up uniformly in the radial direction.
-Four different nozzle diameters are simulated in this work, 60-, 70-, 78-, and 90-mm.
+Four different nozzle diameters are simulated in this work, listed in Table II.
 In order to isolate the effect of D_N and to better approximate uniform clogging buildup, all nozzles keep the same axial dimensions as the standard nozzle.
 The ports are proportionally scaled, however, to keep the same square shape for all bore sizes.
 The simulation conditions given in Table II cover a typical range of operating conditions used in practice.

 Figure 3(a) shows a typical shaded contour plot of the pressure distribution in the standard nozzle from the 3-D finite-volume model simulation.
 Figure 3(b) shows the pressure profile along the nozzle, for a few different gate openings.
 The path follows the nozzle centerline from the nozzle top to point O at the center of the port section and then along the line from point O to the port outlet.
 It can be seen that the biggest pressure drop occurs across the slide gate, due to the throttling effect.
-The lowest pressure is found where the slide gate joins either the UTN or the SEN. Thus, joint sealing between the plates is very important to avoid air aspiration if a vacuum occurs.
+The lowest pressure is found where the slide gate joins the SEN, so joint sealing is very important there to avoid air aspiration if a vacuum occurs.
 Increasing gate opening results in smaller flow resistance and thus less pressure drop.

 Flow through the nozzle is driven by gravity so the pressure at the top of the nozzle corresponds to the static pressure head in the tundish bath depth.
-Thus, the tundish bath depth, H_T , can be found from Bernoulli's equation, knowing the pressure-drop across the nozzle calculated in numerical simulation, Δp , the SEN submerged depth, H{SEN} , and the weighted average liquid velocity at the top inlet of the nozzle port, U_B , and at the nozzle port, U_C ,
+Thus, the tundish bath depth,

+H_T , can be found from Bernoulli's equation, knowing the pressure-drop across the nozzle calculated in numerical simulation, Δp , the SEN submerged depth, H{SEN} , and the weighted average liquid velocity at the top inlet of the nozzle port, U_B , and at the nozzle port, U_C ,

-$$H_T = \frac{\Delta p + \rho_l g H{SEN} + \frac{1}{2} \rho_l (U_B^2 - U_C^2)}{\rho_l g} \tag{1}$$
+$$H{T} = \frac{\Delta p + \rho{l}gH{SEN} + \frac{1}{2}\rho{l}(U{B}^{2} - U{C}^{2})}{\rho{l}g}$$ (1)